| Alpine A110 The A610 represented the end of the line for Alpine production

 meant that these cars were only produced with engines at the

+lower end of the power scale.
 The 1108cc cars were heavier than the 1108cc French "70"

 of the period and this weight difference is attributed popularly